-As the actual outturn for 2022/23 was an under spend of -£0.506m, the Council withdrew $\pm 0.269m$ from General Reserves rather than the budgeted $\pm 0.775m$.
-This means that more resources are available to assist the Council with balancing future years' budgets.
-The General Reserves balance at 31st March 2023 was $\pm 11.077m$, with no contribution from General Reserves committed to funding the 2023/24 revenue budget.
-The following chart shows the movement in the level of General Fund Balances including the minimum recommended prudent balance, which was increased to £4.5m in 2019/20.
-There is therefore potentially £6.6m available before reaching this level, although careful consideration will need to be given to the required level of General Reserves in future years as the on-going impact on spending and funding becomes clearer over the months and years ahead.
+As the actual outturn for 2023/24 was an overspend of £1.225m, the Council withdrew £1.225m from General Reserves rather than the budgeted nil requirement.
+The General Reserves balance at 31st March 2024 was £9.852m, with no contribution from General Reserves committed to funding the 2024/25 revenue budget.
+The following chart shows the movement in the level of General Fund Balances including the minimum recommended prudent balance, which has been increased to £4.9m this year.
+There is therefore potentially £5.0m available before reaching this level, although careful consideration will need to be given to the required level of General Reserves in future years as the on-going impact on spending and funding becomes clearer over the months and years ahead.